 Secretary Andy Wallis, Assistant Secretary Bijan Ghorbanian, Chief Instructor Cheryl Lee

 Committee Members Peter Horne, Linda Clark, Patricia Bonney,Don Lamb, Emma Hewlett & Terry Cheshire

 Co-Opted Member Ann Chivers (non-voting)

 Peter Horne has special responsibility for Health & Safety

 Annual Accounts are presented to the AGM by the Treasurer

 The accounts are then filed with the Charities Commission

 All members may attend the AGM and take part in the election and re-election of the Officers & Committee.

-Note that the taking of pool photographs at any time is only permissible following the explicit authority of the
+8) The taking of pool photographs at any time is only permissible following the explicit authority of the

 Club members should familiarise themselves with the club’s policies and procedures as follows (click on the policy line to view):